tavareshugo/r-intro-tidyverse-gapminder/_episodes/06-grouped_operations_dplyr.md

 ~~~
 {: .language-r}

-If you haven't completed the previous exercise, here's how you can recreate the
+If you haven't completed that exercise, here's how you can recreate the clean dataset:
-clean dataset:

 ~~~